Hepatitis C Treatment Centers is an important force in the effort to eradicate HCV in the Commonwealth of Kentucky.

 This is a much easier recommendation than the current recommendation to limit screening to certain groups.
 Universal screening has been done for many years for HIV and HCV no kills many more persons than HIV.

-One Response to Hepatitis C Treatment Centers is an important force in the effort to eradicate HCV in the Commonwealth of Kentucky.
+10 Responses to Hepatitis C Treatment Centers is an important force in the effort to eradicate HCV in the Commonwealth of Kentucky.